AnthonyMarche/The-Court-Side/README.md

 ## Application

 You will first access to the homepage.
-From there, you are able to log in using the predefined Super Admin account whom credentials are admin@me.fr and admin as password.
+From there, you are able to log in using the predefined `Admin` account whom credentials are `admin@me.fr` and `admin` as password.
 Once connected, you will have access to the premium content and from the admin page you will be able to create, upload videos and teasers or even delete content for example.

 ## License